calvinchengyx/llms_mft_multilingual/LLM_worshop/notes.md

 [convolution filterr](https://www.ibm.com/topics/convolutional-neural-networks) This IBM webpage gives pretty good and intutitive introduction of convolutional neural network.

 [Unsupervised sentiment neuron](https://openai.com/research/unsupervised-sentiment-neuron) OpenAI 2017 paper

+Notes at the social
+* [Bard](https://bard.google.com/chat/9713225e31a0b31f), Giuli used Bard for the political stand classification tasks
+* [Llama2](https://replicate.com/blog/run-llama-2-with-an-api) is quite computational heavy
+* mutilingual text research scholars [Hauke Licht](https://haukelicht.github.io/), [Fabinenne Lind](https://compcommlab.univie.ac.at/team/postdocs/fabienne-lind/)

+## Day 2 LLMs bias

+We observe discrinmination and bias in current generative AI
+* social stereotypes and unfiar discrinimation
+    * allocational
+    * representational
+* exclusionary norms
+    * for example, the definition of gender and family
+* toxic language, llms can generate toxic content for example gpt2

+Why getting a good model is hard?
+* Current data
+    * seeing bias is hard in current data, many stereotypes are known only in local context which needs ethnographic work.
+    * unbiased data is hard
+    * good solution is not obvious - ? just leave blank for controversial questions.
+    * potential todo - transparent for the training data
+* choosing language as data
+    * what we say is biased -
+    * we don't say obvious - like to describe the banana as yellow.
+* training objectivce
+    * what we want VS what we told the model to do
+* LMs reinforce bias

+how to evaluate?
+* general pipeline
+    * create targete dtest set s- evaluate model behaviors in the controlled setting
+    * contrastive sets - probability the model assign good vs bad examples
+        * CrowS-Pairs
+    * prompt - evaluate model generations
+        * have 100k prompts with different levels of toxicty
+        * ???
+        * non-toxic prompts as measured by [Perspective API](https://perspectiveapi.com/)